Menu Close

 The Digital Innovation Research Group is focussed on the application of intelligent systems to real world problems.
 This incorporates the design, creation and research of technological systems that dynamically respond to the world around them to address practical issues in a wide variety of applied domains.
 It incorporates computational approaches such as Machine Learning, Artificial Intelligence, Modelling and Simulation, Data Mining and Pattern Recognition.

 Intelligent Systems are becoming more important in everyday life as their use expands and adoption increases.
-With this expansion comes many key challenges that must be addressed as new application areas are found.
+With this expansion comes many key challenges that must be addressed as new application areas are explored.

 Uncertainty – The real-world is often complex and messy resulting in noisy and inaccurate data.